danrev21/HW/docker/docker_commands.md

 # Stopping and Removing Contianers
-docker ps     # shows running containers docker ps -a  # shows all containers - running and stopped docker stop h8082 docker container tomcat-man stop docker rm 014e5efa5ca9
+docker ps     # shows running containers docker ps -a  # shows all containers - running and stopped docker restart - stops and starts a container docker pause - pauses a running container, “freezing” it in place docker unpause - will unpause a running container docker wait - blocks until running container stops docker kill - sends a SIGKILL to a running container docker stop h8082 docker container tomcat-man stop docker rm 014e5efa5ca9